'It was screaming and yelping': Man convicted for beating dog

 WARNING: This story details animal abuse and may be distressing for some readers.

-What was supposed to be a relaxing lockdown stroll to escape the confines of home turned into a distressing display of violence for a teenager who discovered a man abusing a puppy in the middle of a public park.
+What was supposed to be a relaxing lockdown stroll turned into a distressing display of violence for a teenager who discovered a man abusing a puppy in the middle of a public park.

-The Mount Maunganui teen took the stand in court today, speaking of her shock as she stood watching the innocent animal take a beating.
+The Mount Maunganui teen took the stand in the Tauranga District Court today, speaking of her shock as she stood watching the innocent animal take a beating.

 The man accused of abusing the dog, 65-year-old Gerald "Awhi" October, was found guilty on a single charge of ill-treatment of an animal at a judge-alone trial today - a conviction that carries a maximum penalty of a year in prison.